mikio-dev/shifts/README.md

 - The application must store Shifts by multiple Workers.
 - A Shift must be 8 hours long (slots: 0-8, 8-16, 16-24).
 - A Worker must have zero or more Shifts over multiple days.
-- A Worker must have zero or one Shift per day.
+- A Worker must have zero or one Shift per day. (i.e. A worker never has two shifts on the same day.)
 - The application must provide REST APIs.